dirac-institute/sorcha/docs/inputs.rst

   *  The orbit file must have a consistent format (i.e. cometary or Keplerian) throughout
   *  The ordering of the columns does not matter as long as the required columns exist and have entries.
   *  The first row in the orbit file must be a header started with '!!' to denote it as the header row
-  *  Objects in Field does take other input formats, but surveySimPP is only designed to handle cometary and keplerian orbits
+  *  Objects in Field does take other input formats, but Sorcha is only designed to handle cometary and keplerian orbits

 .. warning::
-  OIF and SurveySimPP assume **heliocentric** orbits are provided as input!
+  OIF and Sorcha assume **heliocentric** orbits are provided as input!

 Cometary Orbit Format
 ~~~~~~~~~~~~~~~~~~~~~